Battle of Heavenfield: Background

 An alliance between Cadwallon of Gwynedd and King Penda of Mercia had led to an invasion of Northumbria.
 This was an odd alliance between a Christian king of Brythonic descent and a pagan king of Anglian descent.
 At the Battle of Hatfield Chase on 12 October 633, the invading Welsh and Mercians had killed Northumbrian king Edwin and Northumbria was split between its two sub-kingdoms, Bernicia and Deira.
 Cadwallon's army laid waste to Northumbria.

-Eanfrith, who had been exiled under Edwin, became king of Bernicia, whilst Deira was ruled by Osric, a cousin of Edwin.
+Eanfrith, who had been exiled under Edwin, became king of Bernicia, while Deira was ruled by Osric, a cousin of Edwin.
 According to Bede, Osric was killed by Cadwallon whilst trying to besiege him in the summer of 633, after which Cadwallon ruled both regions as a tyrant.
 Eanfrith's reign was short, as he was killed by Cadwallon after leaving Bernicia to negotiate peace later in the year.
 Eanfrith's brother, Oswald, then returned from seventeen years of exile, possibly including time spent in Dál Riata, to claim the crown of Bernicia.

 Battle

-It seems that the Welsh army advanced northward from York along the line of Dere Street.
+It seems that the Welsh army advanced northwards from York along the line of Dere Street.
 Oswald's forces took up a defensive position beside the Roman Wall, about 4 mi north of Hexham.
 It was claimed that the night before the battle, Oswald had a vision of Saint Columba, in which the saint foretold that Oswald would be victorious.
 Oswald placed his army so that it was facing east, with its flanks shielded by Brady's Crag to the north and the Wall to the south.
 According to Bede, Oswald raised a cross, and prayed for victory alongside his troops.

 It is believed that the Welsh had greater numbers, but they were forced to attack from the east along the narrow front between the Wall and Brady's Crag, where they were hemmed in and unable to outflank the Northumbrians.
 It is not known how long the battle lasted or what the losses were, but the Welsh line finally broke.
-This began a headlong flight southward by the Welsh, pursued by the vengeful Northumbrians.
+This began a headlong flight southwards by the Welsh, pursued by the vengeful Northumbrians.
 Many Welsh soldiers were cut down as they ran, and according to Bede, Cadwallon was caught around 10 mi south of Heavenfield and killed at a place called Denisesburna ('Brook of Denisus'), now identified as the Rowley Burn (sometimes Rowley Brook) near Whitley Chapel.

 Afterwards, due to the miraculous victory by Oswald's smaller force, the main battle site became known as Heavenfield (Heofenfeld) and became a place of pilgrimage for Christians at the time.